HolyLab/BlockRegistrationScheduler.jl/README.md

 - Warping is neither rapid nor drastic.
 For example, two images at time = 0 and at time = 3 min are fairly identical.
 - Without neuronal activity, signal-noise ratio was low (Camera bias is 100.
 Pixel intensity in tissue region is about 120~130.).

-Preprocessing: If image moves rapidly, the first two might not be a good option.
+If image moves rapidly, the first two below might not be a good option.
 1. Choose good images for registration:
 I selected images that do not show evoked calcium activity.
 There are still spontaneous activity.

 2. Median or quantile filtering across time:
 This is to reduce noise and spontaneous activity.

-3. Replace too high intensity pixels with NaN.
+3. Replace too high intensity pixels with NaN:
 Sometimes, I observed high-intensity objects moving around tissue surface.
 While these things could be biologically important features, this is disastrous for registration.
 I ended up with replacing high intensity object (or pixels) with NaN.

-4. Run test registration.
+4. Run test registration:
 I first registered a few sample image stacks, adjusting parameters.
 There might be good starting parameter values.
 The below are the parameters that I frequently play around.
 With the size of my image and the degree of warping, I initially chose parameters below:
 ```jl
 maxshift = (30, 30, 3)  # This corresponds to (17.3 micrometer x 17.3 micrometer, 15micrometer).
 This depends on degree of warping in your image.